2of/ENCE260/README.md

 > Note:
 This version of the game DOES NOT include inter-unit communication.
+This is not the submission version of the game

 Walk Around And Eat Food Game!
 Launch via make program, assuming the toolchain exists for UCFK4;